rashidwassan/today-i-learned/devops/chef.md

 - create some cookbooks and recipes (optional).

 ### Setting up Chef Server:
+- On the same machine where workstation is installed.
 - chef-repo
 - knife ssl check (to check if workstation is connected to server or not)
 - Add following lines as parameters while creating a node.